acadpool/back-end-task/GraphQL - Top 10 Movies IMDB List/README.md

     /add - use "mutation{ addMovie(args){ } }" in the graphiql.
     /deleteById - use "deleteMovie(id:" "){ }" in the graphiql.
     /update - use "updateMovie(id to be updated:" ",args{ }" in the graphiql.

+Please check the Screenshots folder for the queries and the execution in detail.

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\THANK - YOU///////////////////////////////////////////////////////////////////